taurel/tango_zmq/README.md

 Experiment ZMQ to replace CORBA in Tango CS

+Prerequisites:
+- Get Czmq from its web site (http://czmq.zeromq.org/) and compile it

 There are only two files in this project:
  - clnt.c which simulates a client
  - svr.c which simulates a server